heremaps/naksha/test-scripts/api-perf-tests/JMETER_TESTS.md

 features were generated (generator logic takes `tileId` as arg and creates matching geometry for feature to contain).

+The latest JMeter test suite already includes ramping up and tearing down all Naksha resources, EXCEPT for populating these features for the first time.
+After this populating step, you can run the suite once, with the `setUp` thread group in mode `Continue` while encountering Sampler error, to clean up all the resources like Naksha storage, handlers, and spaces.
+Then toggle the mode back to `Stop test`.
+From now on the suite can just be executed directly, without worrying about setting up the resources above.
+A future work will solve this issue, by including this features populating step into the jmeter suite.
 #### Prepare your  JMeter scenario

 1) If you don't have JMeter, install it: `brew install jmeter`